braydengramse/Fabric.SharedSettings/README.md

 ## Keeping Settings Updated ##

-You can safely change your own Team-Shared ReSharper settings, as well as the project-specific `.ruleset` files in your solution to override these baseline settings with your own team's preferences. **Do not** change the `SharedSettings` files in your own repository without getting them changed at the source, or your changes will be overwritten when a teammate updates these files someday.
+You can safely change your own Team-Shared ReSharper settings, as well as the project-specific `.ruleset` files in your solution to override these baseline settings with your own team's preferences. **Do not** change the `SharedSettings` files, or the root `.editorconfig` file in your own repository without getting them changed at the source, or your changes will be overwritten when a teammate updates these files someday.

-When you make changes to either ReSharper settings or Code Analysis/StyleCop rules, think carefully about whether they should be shared organization-wide.
+When you make changes to ReSharper settings, Code Analysis/StyleCop rules, or `.editorconfig`, think carefully about whether they should be shared organization-wide.
 If so, check to see whether someone else has already added those changes to this repository: you might just need to copy the latest version of the files in `SharedSettings` into your folder again.
 If not, please contribute to this project to help others.

+Periodically, you should update the files in your SharedSettings folder, as well as the root `.editorconfig` from the ones here.

 ## Contributing ##

-Please use [the GitHub repository](https://github.com/HealthCatalyst/Fabric.ReSharper) to suggest and make changes to these baseline settings file.
+Please use [the GitHub repository](https://github.com/HealthCatalyst/Fabric.SharedSettings) to suggest and make changes to these baseline settings file.
 Log an issue, create a pull request, comment on proposed changes with other developers, etc.